kinow/kinoshita.eti.br/content/_index.md

 on me by my late big brother [Joe Lauviah Morbitus Mortiferus](https://youtu.be/wLhsyyN7T2Q?t=14) (he would still want to be called that way, <i>shrugs</i>).
 I use mixed media, but I tend to use more charcoal, graphite, and ink for traditional arts.
-For digital art I use Blender, ClipStudio, Krita, and GIMP.
+For digital arts I use Blender, ClipStudio, Krita, and GIMP.

 In computer programming, I write code in Java, Python, JavaScript, PHP,